tazria-

 Have you given spiralized vegetables a try yet?
 Once I started spiralizing vegetables, I couldn’t stop.
 If it could possibly be spiralized, I tried it.
 And the spiralizing gadget is so much fun to use.
 This one is worth the investment (it’s not all that expensive), because there’s so much you can do with it, but if you’re not ready to invest , try this hand-held one.
 It’s the first one I had and it was very satisfactory.

-Because I love contrasting textures, I’m going to top it off with crispy spiralized sweet potato strings.
+Because I love contrasting textures, I’m going to top it off with crispy fried spiralized sweet potato strings.

 And I’ve got the perfect meat course.